Ingushetia: In Caucasian War and as part of Terek Cossacks Okrug

-After Imam Shamil's repeated losses of at the end of the Caucasian War, the Russians and Chechens unified their forces.
+Following Imam Shamil's repeated losses by the end of the Caucasian War, the Russians and Chechens unified their forces.
 Former Chechen rebels and their men joined the Russian ranks.
-3 November 1858 General Evdokimov ordered (order N1896) a former rebel commander naib Saib-Dulla Gekhinski (Saadulla Ospanov) of Chechnya to attack and destroy Ingush settlements near the Assa and Fortanga rivers: Dattikh, Meredzhi, Aseri, Shagot-Koch and others.
+On 3 November 1858, General Evdokimov ordered (order N1896) a former rebel commander, naib Saib-Dulla Gekhinski (Saadulla Ospanov) of Chechnya to attack and destroy Ingush settlements near the Assa and Fortanga rivers: Dattikh, Meredzhi, Aseri, Shagot-Koch and others.
 After their defeats in combat, the remaining Ingush clans resorted mostly to underground resistance.

 The Russians built the fortress Vladikavkaz ("ruler of the Caucasus") on the place of Ingush village of Zaur.
 Russian General Aleksey Petrovich Yermolov wrote in a letter to the Tsar of Russia, "It would be a grave mistake for Russia to alienate such a militaristic nation as the Ingush."
 He suggested the separation of the Ingush and Chechens in order for Russia to win the war in the Caucasus.
 In another letter from General Ermolov to Lanski (dated 12 January 1827) on the impossibility of forceful Christianization of the Ingush, Yermolov wrote: "This nation, the most courageous and militaristic among all the highlanders, cannot be allowed to be alienated ..."

 The last organized rebellion (the so-called "Nazran insurrection") in Ingushetia occurred in 1858 when 5,000 Ingush launched an attack against Russian forces, but lost to the latter's superior number.
 The rebellion signaled the end of the First Russo-Caucasian War.
 In the same year, the Tsar encouraged the emigration of Ingush and Chechens to Turkey and the Middle East by claiming that "Muslims need to live under Muslim rulers".
-His desire was to depopulate the area for the settlement of Ossetians and Cossacks.
+His apparent motivation was to depopulate the area for the settlement of Ossetians and Cossacks.
 Some Ingush became exiled to deserted territories in the Middle East where many of them died.
-The remainder were Russified.
-It was estimated that 80% of the Ingush had left Ingushetia for the Middle East by 1865.
+The remainder were Culturally assimilated by Russification.
+It was estimated that eighty per cent of the Ingush had left Ingushetia for the Middle East by 1865.